mm-adt/mm-adt.github.io/rationale.md

 ---

 Open source software development is no longer the toil of the "hobbyist."
-The open source models that were developed 20 years ago have not evolved to address the social and economic hardships that open source developers now face.
-The open source model proposed by mm-ADT offers world-class developers an economic experience that is more natural, sustainable, and aimed at satisfying the developer's ultimate desire: the carefree execution of their talent.
+The open source models that were developed 20 years ago have not evolved to address the social and economic hardships that developers now face.
+The mm-ADT open source model offers world-class developers an economic experience that is more natural, sustainable, and aimed at satisfying their ultimate desire: the carefree execution of their talent.

 ### The Plight of the Open Source Developer